 “The author has documented this historically significant event so succinctly—and made it come alive—that the reader is on deck of the USS Fall River, shielding their eyes, and awaiting the blast of a monster.”

-—Marilu Norden, Unbridled: A Tale of a Divorce Ranch
+—Marilu Norden, author Unbridled: A Tale of a Divorce Ranch

 “Includes a compelling, well-documented exposé of the cover-up after Operation Crossroads.”